Here’s a REALLY yummy cookie that your child can help you make and know what’s really cool about it? It’s from a 1784 Colonial American recipe book.

 On our visit to this museum in southern Ohio I was given copies of a few different recipes to take home and try.
 I’ll link to those other recipes below.

 If you homeschool your children baking these cookies could be a great accompaniment to a unit study or lesson about the early American colonies!
 You could even make this your science or home-ec project for the day.

 Oh, my goodness- these are delish!
-I would rank them higher on the yummy scale over the Applejacks and those were good too.
+I would rank them higher on the yummy scale over the Applejacks (link below) and those were good too.
 I’ll link to a few of my supplies using my affiliate links.
 I may make a few cents if you purchase through my links but to no extra cost to you.
 Thanks for your support!

 **You’ll see the recipe calls for butter.
 Well, I ran out of butter so I substituted the rest with Coconut Oil.
-I also substituted the Allspice with Pumpkin Pie Spice, I couldn’t find any Allspice in my cupboard.
+I also substituted the Allspice with Pumpkin Pie Spice (find some here), I couldn’t find any Allspice in my cupboard.